There’s more to a theme than looks – handsome is as handsome does. Here’s how to check whether a theme is safe, well-maintained, and well-supported.

 Generally, I encourage WordPress beginners to stick to themes in the “Popular” section of the WordPress repository, and avoid newly released themes.
 New themes often have bugs, which can make the beginner experience even more challenging.

 In principle, I have no objection to this.
 It takes years to learn coding skills, and themes require ongoing attention to keep them current.
 People who put in that time should surely get paid.
 However, some authors release free themes which lack the most basic functionality to force users to buy the paid version.
-Although this doesn’t violate WordPress rules, some feel that creating free themes solely to funnel traffic to paid versions violates a certain WordPress sharing spirit.
+Although this doesn’t violate WordPress rules, some feel that creating free themes solely to funnel traffic to paid versions violates a certain WordPress/open source sharing spirit.

 Calling a theme a freemium theme is, therefore, not exactly a compliment.
 But not all free themes with a paid version are freemium themes.
-There are also many generously-featured, fully-supported free themes that have a pro/premium version.
+There are also many generously-featured, fully-supported free themes that have a paid version.
 It’s not that hard to tell who has a passion for helping people build great WordPress sites, and who’s just in it for the money.

 There are some nice freemium themes, and if you just want to do a simple blog, one of them might work fine for you.
 However, if you decide to upgrade to a pro version, read the terms very carefully.
 Some premium themes require an annual licensing fee if you want theme updates (You do.
 Updates are not optional, unless you want to be hacked).
 A few theme authors even require a monthly fee to keep updates available.